Widen/urlbuilder/readme.md

 Features
 --------
 * Automatic slash management in paths.
-Slashes will be deduped or added as necessary when using addPathSegment
+Slashes will be de-duped or added as necessary when using addPathSegment
 * Automatic URL encoding for both path segments (preserving slashes) and query parameters
-* '+'s in URL encoded values are replaced with '%20's
+* '+'s in URL encoded values are replaced with '%20's (if using default BuiltinEncoder)
 * Options for generation of fully-qualified, hostname relative, or protocol relative URLs
 * Fluent method-chaining API

 More examples at https://github.com/Widen/urlbuilder/blob/master/test/com/widen/util/UrlBuilderTest.java

-Version 0.9 - Initial release
+* Version 0.9 - Initial release
-Version 0.9.1 - Add S3UrlBuilder
+* Version 0.9.1 - Add S3UrlBuilder
+* Version 0.9.3 - Add content-disposition overrides to S3UrlBuilder
+* Version 0.9.4 - Add Encoder interface for plugable URL encoding schemes

 Licensed under Apache, Version 2.0.